-Even if you pick one of these "no-FTF" credit cards for your next international adventure, you could still get socked by fees from local banks or retailers.
+Even if you pick one of these no foreign transaction fee credit cards for your next international adventure, you could still get socked by fees from local banks or retailers.
 Here's how to keep your trip surcharge-free:

 - Despite what your bank might tell you, merchants don't always welcome every American credit card equally.
 Stores might request or require you to use a card that transacts on their preferred network.
 If you prefer to carry an American Express or Discover card, pack a "spare" Visa or MasterCard to ensure acceptance.

 - Watch for "dynamic currency conversion" offers.
 Point-of-sale systems in tourist havens often use an unfavorable exchange rate while tacking on processing fees.
 Ask to do business in local currency and let your bank save you money.

 - Use ATM cash advances for emergencies only.
 Even "no-FTF" credit cards charge hefty cash advance processing fees.
 Plus, you'll usually have to pay a surcharge to a local ATM operator that can run as high as $20 in tourist districts.
 Instead, drop cash into an online checking account with a no-fee debit card.

 Finally, protect yourself against pickpockets by writing down your credit card companies' emergency phone numbers and key account details before you leave.
 Keep a copy separate from your wallet or valuables.
 If your card gets lost or stolen, your bank's emergency assistance team can help replace your card or provide an emergency cash advance much more quickly than if they have to look up and verify your account information.